saud5150/2D-Snake-Game/README.md

 # SnEECS!
 ## 2D-Snake-Game
-### Implemented on Python 3.x using PyGame library
+### Implemented on Python 3.4 using the PyGame library installed through pip
 Comment out music and image files in order to run the code directly.